 What are Grounds for Contesting a Will?

 There are several grounds for contesting a will in Iowa.
-However, two of these grounds are far more common than the rest combined: undue influence and lack of testamentary capacity.
+However, two of these legal standings are far more common than the rest combined: undue influence on wills and lack of testamentary capacity.
 While we’ll discuss other grounds besides these two, they are far and away the most common.

-• Undue Influence: A will that is created because of undue influence can be contested.
+- Undue Influence: A will that is created because of undue influence can be contested.
 This means that the person who wrote the will did so because another person had undue influence over them.
-Undue influence means that somebody had dominance over the person writing the will.
-This could be due to threats of physical harm, mental manipulation, or other forms of undue influence.
+Meaning that somebody had dominance over the person writing the will.
+This could be due to threats of physical harm, mental manipulation, or other forms of duress.

-• Forgery: If a signature was forged on a will, it means that the individual who passed away did not actually sign the will in question.
-This doesn’t happen very often, but if it does, it is absolutely grounds to contest a will.
+- Forgery: If a signature was forged on a will, it means that the individual who passed away did not actually sign the will in question.
+This doesn’t happen very often, but if it does, it is absolutely legal grounds to contest a will.

 What Should You Expect When Contesting a Will?